wjzhengsh/blockchain/v10_dashboard.md

 Click the upper right corner and open the drop-down menu and then the **Network preferences**.
 The Network preferences window opens.
 The Network preferences window shows the basic information of your network, such as network name, Fabric version, network location in {{site.data.keyword.cloud_notm}}, and ledger database type.

-Enterprise Plan networks that are created after May 15th, 2018 will run on Hyperledger Fabric v1.1.
+Enterprise Plan networks is upgraded to Fabric v1.1 soon<!-- May 15th, 2018 will run on Hyperledger Fabric v1.1-->.
 If you create networks after the upgrade, you can also manage web inactivity timeout and mutual TLS for your network in the Network preferences window.
 These settings can be changed by the network initiator only.

 <!--
 Enterprise Plan networks that are created after May 15th, 2018 will run on Hyperledger Fabric v1.1.
 If you create networks after the upgrade, you can also manage web inactivity timeout, mutual TLS, and switch your ledger to CouchDB for your network in the Network preferences window.
 These settings can be changed by the network initiator only.